-The Finnish Financial Supervisory Authority (FIN-FSA) has obliged Afarak CEO Danko Koncar to launch a takeover bid for Afarak Group shares, and imposed a running conditional fine to enforce the obligation.
+The Finnish Financial Supervisory Authority (FIN-FSA) has obliged Afarak COO Danko Koncar to launch a takeover bid for Afarak Group shares, and imposed a running conditional fine to enforce the obligation.

 LSE- and Nasdaq-listed Afarak on Thursday published a statement issued by the FIN-FSA, which states that the authority considers that Koncar and entities controlled by him have acted together with Hino Resources, Finaline Business and Koncar's spouse Jelena Manojlovic to exercise control in Afarak.

 “This conduct has been long-standing and systematic, and investors operating in the markets have been unaware of it.
 The voting rights of the persons acting together have exceeded the bid obligation threshold continuously at least as of October 22, 2009.
 Their combined voting rights in Afarak amount to approximately 41.56%,” FIN-FSA said in a statement on Thursday.